HitasiPatel/AvOps-complete/docs/QuickStart/ADFPipelines/ADFPipelinesDeploy.md

 4. Click the blue colored Run Pipeline Option on the top right of the browser page.

 5. Select your branch name, environment and other required parameters and hit the blue Run button in the down right corner of the browser

+6. For each environment we have Variable Groups, make sure they are rightly filled.

 ## [TroubleShooting](TroubleShooting.md)